 Collects: Shattered Empire #1 to #4

 Collects: Star Wars: The Force Awakens Adaptation (2016) #1-6

 Collects: Poe Dameron #20 to #25, Annual #1

-BETWEEN FORCE AWAKENS AND THE LAST JEDI
+FROM FORCE AWAKENS TO THE LAST JEDI

 Collects: Journey to Star Wars: The Last Jedi – Captain Phasma #1 to #4

 Collects: Star Wars: The Last Jedi Adaptation (2018) #1-6

 Collects: Poe Dameron #26-31, Annual #2